 - What your company will do to support affected customers

 You should also create a web page to keep your customers up to date.
-But remember, the new web page should be under your company’s primary website name.
+But remember, the new web page should be under your company’s primary domain name.

 As we’ve seen from Equifax, an incident response plan that's robust is a must.
-That's where our experts can help.
-So you won’t have to repeat Equifax’s apologetic statement, since it doesn’t help the company redeemged reputation at all.
+Feel free to talk to our experts about how you can come up with an acute one -- so you won’t have to repeat Equifax’s apologetic statement, since it doesn’t help the company redeemged reputation at all.

 You must be logged in to post a comment.